justMoritz/scrollimate.js/readme.md

 2. Call the Method once on the page:
   `<script> scrollimate.saTabs; </script>` (You may also use the init function by supplying 'saScroll' as an additional argument)

+#### EXCLUSION

+You want to have a link within your navigation that does something else.
+An external link, a popup link, etc. This is possible by simply adding the `data-saexclude` attribute to the anchor element.

 ---
 ---